OfficeDev/office-js-docs-pr/docs/outlook/outlook-add-ins-overview.md

 - A .msg or .eml file opened from the file system.

-- In a [group mailbox](/microsoft-365/admin/create-groups/compare-groups?view=o365-worldwide&preserve-view=true#shared-mailboxes), in a shared mailbox, in another user's mailbox, in an archive mailbox, or in a public folder.
+- In a [group mailbox](/microsoft-365/admin/create-groups/compare-groups?view=o365-worldwide&preserve-view=true#shared-mailboxes), in a shared mailbox\*, in another user's mailbox\*, in an archive mailbox, or in a public folder.

   > [!IMPORTANT]
-  > Support for delegate access scenarios (for example, folders shared from another user's mailbox) was introduced in requirement set 1.8.
-To learn more, refer to [Enable delegate access scenarios](delegate-access.md).
+  > \* Support for delegate access scenarios (for example, folders shared from another user's mailbox) was introduced in requirement set 1.8.
+Shared mailbox support is now in preview.
+To learn more, refer to [Enable shared folders and shared mailbox scenarios](delegate-access.md).

 - Using a custom form.